 When I’m not practicing or studying Yoga you can find me reading, drinking tea, preserving food, cooking (and taking food photos), watching lacrosse, and hanging out and laughing with my young adult children, snuggling my grandbaby Elliot.
 I enjoy walking our dog Luna, hiking, cross-country skiing, camping, canoeing, making hand-made beauty and cleaning supplies, and organizing.
-Many of these activities I do with my Gurus, my husband and best friend, Tyson and our young adult children Caissey, Olivia, and Duncan.
+Many of these activities I do with my husband and best friend, Tyson and our young adult children Caissey, Olivia, and Duncan.

 As much as I love teaching I love learning even more; I continue to study and practice on my own and by attending classes, retreats, workshops, and online training.
 My personal practice includes not only Yoga asana (poses), but the philosophy which guides me in a way that creates a better life and better world.
 I practice 2-4 times a week with my beautiful teacher Brenda Feuerstein.
 I find inspiration and opportunities to practice in daily life and my relationships.

 As I continue on this path I weave and integrate Yoga teachings as a guide for my growth as a human being.
 I feel a deep sense of gratitude to my lineage, my teachers Karen, Jan, Brenda, Andrea, my grandfather Leo Boran, my family of origin, my husband, my amazing children, my resilient social work clients, the beautiful souls I serve in my classes and offerings, and all others whom inspire and fill my cup.